DianaLiao/pokematch-backend/README.md

 ## Troubleshooting & Notes

-If the frontend doesn't seem to be connected to the backend, make sure that the `serverUrl` in `App.js` is configured correctly to match the rails server.
+If the frontend doesn't seem to be connected to the backend, make sure that the `serverUrl` in `App.js` is configured correctly to match the rails server URL.

+If the Rails server seems to be encountering errors upon startup, double check to see if your PostgreSQL server is running.

 As of this writing, there is no functionality to reset your password.
 (Sorry!)